Cclark2025/Aqualens.Ai/README.md

----
-1. Project Overview
+📘 Project Overview

-A brief introduction to the AquaLens AI project and what it aims to accomplish.
+AquaLens AI is a computer vision project designed to improve water pollution monitoring through automated image classification.
+Using deep learning, the system identifies whether a water sample appears clean or polluted, offering a faster and more scalable alternative to traditional laboratory-based testing.
+The project aims to support environmental researchers, local governments, and communities by providing real-time, accessible water quality assessments.

-2. Problem & Motivation
+🌍 Problem & Motivation

-Why water pollution detection matters and what inspired this project.
-Water pollution is often difficult to detect without specialized laboratory testing, leading to delays in identifying harmful contaminants.
-Traditional monitoring methods are time-consuming, expensive, and inaccessible in many communities.
-Aqualens AI aims to solve this problem by using deep learning to classify clean versus polluted water from images, providing a faster, automated, and scalable approach to water quality assessment.
+Water pollution is often difficult to detect without specialized laboratory testing, which leads to delays in identifying harmful contaminants.
+Traditional monitoring methods are:

+Slow — results may take days or weeks

+Expensive — requiring specialized equipment and trained personnel

+Inaccessible — many rural or low-resource communities lack testing infrastructure

+AquaLens AI provides a solution by applying deep learning to analyze water images directly.
+By classifying images as clean or polluted, it offers a faster, automated, and highly scalable approach to water quality assessment.

-3. AlexNet Technical Approach
+🧠 AlexNet Technical Approach

-A clear summary of how AlexNet is used, including preprocessing and training steps.

-AquaLens AI harnesses cutting-edge artificial intelligence and computer vision to revolutionize water pollution detection and monitoring.
-We provide real-time, actionable insights to protect our planet's most vital resource.

-Aqualens AI uses a deep learning workflow to classify water images as clean or polluted.
-The primary model is AlexNet, a convolutional neural network trained on standardized water images that were resized and normalized for consistency.
-The dataset is structured into separate train and test folders, each containing labeled images of clean and polluted water.
+AquaLens AI uses a deep learning workflow centered around AlexNet, a convolutional neural network originally designed for large-scale image recognition.
+The project adapts AlexNet to classify water samples through:

-Data set 433 images split into
+Model Workflow

+Dataset Structure:
+433 total images, split into training and testing sets with two labels — clean and polluted.

+Preprocessing:
+Images are resized, normalized, and organized into labeled folders.

+Training Pipeline:
+AlexNet is trained for multiple epochs using cross-entropy loss and standard optimization techniques.

+Augmentation Tests:
+Experiments included testing AlexNet with and without data augmentation to compare generalization.

+Vision

+AquaLens AI ultimately aims to provide real-time, actionable environmental insights using scalable AI and computer vision.

-5. Results
+📊 Results
 Model Performance Overview

-Three convolutional neural network (CNN) architectures—AlexNet, VGG16, and ResNet18—were evaluated to classify water images into Clean and Dirty categories.
+Three convolutional neural network architectures were evaluated:

+AlexNet

+VGG16

+ResNet18

- Each model was trained for 5 epochs using identical training and validation splits, and evaluated using validation accuracy as the primary performance metric.
+All models were trained for 5 epochs using identical training and validation splits.
+Validation accuracy served as the primary performance metric.

-Effect of Data Augmentation (AlexNet)
+Data Augmentation Impact (AlexNet)

-Result: Validation Accuracy decreased from ~89.6% (no augmentation) to ~72.9% (with augmentation) ResNet18 Architecture Performance (Best Model)
+Without augmentation: ~89.6% accuracy

+With augmentation: ~72.9% accuracy
+➡️ Conclusion: AlexNet struggles when images are distorted, indicating limited generalization ability.

+Best Architecture: ResNet18

-Result: ResNet18 achieved ~89.6% accuracy consistently across epochs, outperforming AlexNet with augmentation and matching the AlexNet baseline.
+Achieved ~89.6% accuracy consistently across epochs

+Outperformed augmented AlexNet

+Matched or exceeded AlexNet’s baseline performance

 Overall Findings

-ResNet18 is the top-performing architecture, providing the best balance of accuracy and generalization.
+ResNet18 is the strongest model, offering the best balance of accuracy and robustness.

+AlexNet is sensitive to augmentation, suggesting it relies heavily on specific visual cues.

-AlexNet suffers under augmentation, indicating the visual patterns defining “clean” vs “dirty” water are easily disrupted Model accuracy plateaued around 90%, which is strong performance given the small dataset size.
+Model accuracy plateaued around 90%, which is strong given the small dataset size.

-Model accuracy, evaluation metrics, and key findings from the experiments.

-6. Takeaways & Future Work
+🚀 Takeaways & Future Work
-cross all experimental conditions, ResNet18 consistently demonstrated the strongest performance in classifying clean versus contaminated water samples, achieving validation accuracies approaching 90%, outperforming both AlexNet and VGG16 under identical training settings.
-While AlexNet performed reasonably well without augmentation, its accuracy dropped sharply when exposed to data perturbations, indicating sensitivity to visual distortions and limited generalization capacity on small datasets.
-In contrast, ResNet18’s residual learning architecture enabled it to extract more stable and discriminative features—particularly those related to turbidity, color gradients, and particulate patterns—resulting in superior robustness and accuracy.

-Final reflections on what you learned and the next steps for improving the model.
+Across all experiments, ResNet18 consistently delivered the highest accuracy and strongest generalization.
+Its residual learning framework enables the extraction of more stable visual features—such as turbidity, color shifts, and particulate patterns—making it more resilient to noise and variation in water imagery.

+Key takeaways:

+AlexNet performs well on raw images but loses accuracy when augmented, revealing limited robustness.

+ResNet18 generalizes significantly better, making it the preferred architecture for future development.

+Dataset size is a limiting factor; expanding it will likely push accuracy beyond 90%.

+Future Improvements

+Expand the dataset across seasons, lighting conditions, and geographic regions

+Integrate advanced architectures like EfficientNet or Vision Transformers

+Develop a user-facing web dashboard for real-time predictions

+Implement multi-class classification (e.g., plastics, algae blooms, chemical discoloration)